Dashboard System

 Problem

-Pinpoint's LMS homepage had two problems, and the obvious one was hiding the bigger one.
+Pinpoint's LMS homepage had two distinct problems, and the obvious one was hiding the bigger strategic issue.

-We were running a multi-tenant product with different user types yet served all of them the same static page.
+We were running a multi-tenant SaaS product serving three distinct user types the exact same static page:

 What shipped

-Perceived load time dropped from over 15 seconds to a couple of seconds before useful content appeared.
-That was the win users felt right away.
+- Performance: Perceived load time dropped from over 15 seconds to just a couple of seconds before interactive, useful content appeared.

 More work